frewes/computer-vision-for-first/Computer Vision for FIRST Robotics.md

 git clone https://github.com/<username>/computer-vision-tutorial
 git status
 ```
-> On windows, shift-rightclick in the directory you want the project in, and select “open git bash here”. ( Otherwise open the terminal and navigate to the directory ).
+> On windows, shift-rightclick in the directory you want the project in, and select “Git Bash Here”. ( Otherwise open the terminal and navigate to the directory ).
 > You run all git commands by typing “git” followed by a particular command -- type “git help” to see all of them.
 To understand them better, google is your friend!